-- In 2024, the Defense Health Agency (DHA) Health Surveillance & Epidemiology (HSE) cancer surveillance Sub Working Group (SubWG) evaluated and expanded the list of cancers in the AFHSD cancer report to include breast (female), bladder, brain, cervical, colorectal, kidney (renal), leukemia, liver (hepatic), lung/bronchial, non-Hodgkin lymphoma, ovarian, pancreatic, prostate, stomach (gastric) and testicular cancer. - In a 2019 Monthly Surveillance Medical Report (MSMR) article, analysis of the AFHSD standard oncology case revealed the definition had a high positive predictive value (PPV) for capturing cases of common cancers, (e.g., breast, prostate, testicular), and a low-to-moderate PPV for rarer cancers, (e.g., gallbladder, intestinal, laryngeal).
-Analyses also revealed the case definition was less sensitive for identifying cancers of the brain and nervous system, lung and bronchus, bones and joints, and liver (PPV $\leq$ 50 percent); these cases often represented metastases rather than true incident cases.
-While the broad application of a single case definition may affect the sensitivity and specificity in varying ways for the individual cancers, the PPV for all the cancers included in the report are $>70$ percent, and most have a PPV $\geq 90$ percent. - In September of 2015 the case definition was updated to include ICD10 codes. - The standard AFHSD oncology case definition was originally developed in 2011 by the Armed Forces Health Surveillance Center (AFHSC) in collaboration with a working group of subject matter experts from the Office of the Assistant Secretary of Defense for Health Affairs (ASDHA), the United States Army Public Health Command (USAPHC) and the United States Military Cancer Institute for a report on 10 different invasive cancers.
+- This case definition was developed in March 2024 by the Defense Health Agency (DHA) Health Surveillance & Epidemiology (HSE) cancer surveillance Sub Working Group (SubWG).
+The definition was developed based on reviews of the ICD10 codes, the scientific literature and previous AFHSD analyses. - In 2024, the DHA HSE cancer surveillance SubWG evaluated and expanded the list of cancers in the AFHSD cancer report to include breast (female), bladder, brain, cervical, colorectal, kidney (renal), leukemia, liver (hepatic), lung/bronchial, non-Hodgkin lymphoma, ovarian, pancreatic, prostate, stomach (gastric) and testicular cancer. - In a 2019 Medical Surveillance Monthly Report (MSMR) article, analysis of the AFHSD standard oncology case revealed the definition had a high positive predictive value (PPV) for capturing cases of common cancers, (e.g., breast, prostate, testicular), and a low-to-moderate PPV for rarer cancers, (e.g., gallbladder, intestinal, laryngeal).
+Analyses also revealed the case definition was less sensitive for identifying cancers of the brain and nervous system, lung and bronchus, bones and joints, and liver ($PPV \leq 50$ percent); these cases often represented metastases rather than true incident cases.
+While the broad application of a single case definition may affect the sensitivity and specificity in varying ways for the individual cancers, the PPV for all the cancers included in the report are >70 percent, and most have a $PPV \geq 90$ percent.3 - The standard AFHSD oncology case definition was originally developed in 2011 by the Armed Forces Health Surveillance Center (AFHSC) in collaboration with a working group of subject matter experts from the Office of the Assistant Secretary of Defense for Health Affairs (ASDHA), the United States Army Public Health Command (USAPHC) and the United States Military Cancer Institute for a report on 10 different invasive cancers.
 The case definition was developed based on reviews of the ICD9 codes, the scientific literature and previous AFHSC analyses.

-Webber, B, Rogers, A, Pathak, S, Robbins, A. Positive Predictive Value of an Algorithm Used for Cancer Surveillance in the U.S. Armed Forces.
-MSMR 2019; 26(12):18-23.
+3 Webber, B, Rogers, A, Pathak, S, Robbins, A. Positive Predictive Value of an Algorithm Used for Cancer Surveillance in the U.S. Armed Forces.
+MSMR 2019; 26(12):18-23